nextstrain/nextstrain.org/content/docs/01-getting-started/04-tb-tutorial.md

 * Annotating the phylogeny
 * Exporting the results

-However, the modules that make up each step can vary depending on your pathogen and your analysis.
+However, the commands that make up each step can vary depending on your pathogen and your analysis.
 Here, we'll follow these steps:

 1. Prepare pathogen sequences and metadata